Chunpai/chunpai.github.io/_posts/2019-04-20-Stochastic-Policy-Gradient.md

 \end{align}
 $$

-First, we can do sampling and averaging to derive an unbiased estimate of our objective $J(\theta)$ :
+First, we can do sampling and averaging to derive an unbiased estimate of our objective $J(\theta)​$ :

 $$